Coffee sniffers

-The coffee sniffers (German Kaffeeriecher or Kaffeeschnüffler) were a group of about 400 war invalids which were employed by the Kingdom of Prussia between 1781 and 1787 by decree of Frederick II (the Great).
-Their job was to literally sniff out the illegal roasting of coffee beans after a high luxury tax was instituted on coffee to raise funds, keep money in the country and to support the national producers and suppliers of beer brewed in Prussia as well as producers of chicory as a coffee substitute.
+The coffee sniffers (German Kaffeeriecher or Kaffeeschnüffler) were a group of about 400 war invalids whose job was to literally sniff out smuggled coffee being roasted or consumed.
+They were employed between 1781 and 1787 by decree of Frederick the Great during a period when Prussia imposed a high luxury tax on coffee.
+Prussia did this to keep money in the country, and to encourage domestically-produced alternatives such as beer and chicory.

 Besides Prussia, the Landgraviate of Hesse-Kassel also employed coffee sniffers to enforce a ban of coffee instituted in 1766 and tightened in 1774 by Frederick II, Landgrave of Hesse-Kassel.